isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 from any of the source languages.
 Quite a “compromise”!

+# The Cubic Languages
+Cubic languages are so named because their topic symbol contains a cube.
+They are basically fan art, but instead of getting a pretty picture at the end you get a document.

 ## Altrvukaif ##
 [Altrvukaif][PUR-AKF]
 (no tag of its own; this one links to its parent project,